ravendb/book/Intro/Intro.md

 hit all the right buzzwords of the month.
 What does this actually _mean_?

 Let me try to explain those in reversed order.
 A document database is a database that stores "documents",  meaning structured information in the form of self-contained data (as opposed to a Word or Excel document).
-Usually, a document is in JSON or XML format.
+A document is usually in JSON or XML format.
 RavenDB is, essentially, a database for storing and working with JSON data.

-RavenDB can run on a single node (suitable for development or for small applications) or on a cluster of nodes (high availability, load balancing, geo distribution of data and work, etc).
+RavenDB can run on a single node (suitable for development or for small applications) or on a cluster of nodes (high availability, load balancing, geo distribution of data and work, etc.).
 A single cluster can host multiple databases, each of them can span some or all of the nodes in the cluster.

 With RavenDB 4.0 the team has put a major emphasis on extreme high performance, I am going to assume that I'm not